nDmitry/grunt-postcss/README.md

 });
 ```

-The usage and options are similar with [grunt-autoprefixer](https://github.com/nDmitry/grunt-autoprefixer#options).
+The usage and options are similar with [grunt-autoprefixer](https://github.com/nDmitry/grunt-autoprefixer#options) (except `browsers` option).
 The only new option is:

 #### options.processors
 Type: `Array`